 Property Taxes by State – A Complete Rundown

-A property tax is the amount you pay to authorities on personal or business properties you own.
+Property tax is the amount you pay to authorities on personal or business properties you own.
 How much you pay depends on several factors, one of which is your state of residence.
 That makes it essential to know the property taxes by state next time you plan to invest in real estate.
 Taxes on properties are a significant source of income for most states.
 They don’t vary depending on the state only, either.
 Specific counties may have higher or lower taxes compared to the state’s average effective tax.
-Scroll down to discover all that goes into property tax calculation, as well as a complete rundown by states.
+Would you like to learn more about the property taxes in your state?
+If so, scroll down.

 Effective Property Tax Rates by State

 New Jersey has the highest property taxes by state in the US.
 Still, the Garden State remains among the best places to flip houses in America.
-Its effective property tax rate is 2.47%, not much higher than the 2.3% in Illinois.
+Its effective property tax rate is 2.47%, not much higher than the 2.27% in Illinois.
 New Hampshire rounds up the list of the top three states with the highest property tax.
-New Hampshire’s effective tax rate is 2.2%, with Connecticut being the only other state with a property tax of over 2% (2.11%).
+New Hampshire’s effective tax rate is 2.18%, with Connecticut the only other state with a property tax of over 2% (2.14%).